Wasatch Trials Association (WTA)

 *** Crossing over one’s tire track(s), at any time in a section, is only permissible if a section is designed intentionally and marked in such a fashion.

 8A-1.
 A Dab is a Dab regardless of what the motorcycle is doing.
-A “Dab” is defined as any additional support taken by a rider (including hands, head, motorcycle handlebar, etc.) while in a section on anything other than the tires or the skid plate.
+A "Dab" is defined as any additional support taken by a rider (including hands, feet, head, etc.) while in a section on anything other than the tires or the skid plate.
 Dabs outside the marked section boundary are permissible and are penalized the same as a dab inside a boundary.

 8B.
 5 points is the maximum score a rider who attempts a section may be scored.
 Brushing a foot, arm or part of the motorcycle against the side of a rock, tree etc, without using it for support is not considered a penalty.